telwoo/final-project/README.md

   <sup> Fig. This image showcases the tables created, utilizing the outer full join </sup>

-- Taking advantage of SQLAlchemy the full table "" is pulled into the machine learning script.
+- Taking advantage of SQLAlchemy the full table "" is pulled into the machine learning script .

 ## Dashboard
 ### Images from the initial analysis